L4B0MB4/MSNGR/README.md

 For testing: The integration tests will fail if the .env file is not present or the env variables are not set.
 I focused on integration tests since the exercise did not suggest unit tests (but i added also one unit test as an example)

+I also skipped graceful shutdown of the api server for time's-sake

 ## Documentation

+Gin -> instable packages